erickduran/blog/_posts/2020-05-18-distroless.md

 - Mitigating the risk of exposing a shell
 - Avoiding package managers and associated risks

-Migrating your whole workflow to this paradigm may take some time (specially for big, legacy projects with lots of dependencies), but it is definetly worth a try if you want to reduce the risks included with Docker.
+Migrating your whole workflow to this paradigm may take some time (specially for big, legacy projects with lots of dependencies), but it is definetly worth a try if you haven't taken a first step to reduce the risks included with Docker.

 ## Other resources